aistairc/medLLM_QA_benchmark/README.md

 This repository provides medical QA benchmark datasets for English, Japanese, and Chinese, as well as scripts and Python source files to evaluate LLM.
 Most hugging face hub models supported by [vllm](https://docs.vllm.ai/en/latest/) can be evaluated.
-The model on the hugging face hub or locally stored checkpoint can be used for evaluation.
+The models on the hugging face hub or locally stored checkpoint can be used for evaluation.

-### This benchmark is made using the following dataset.
+### This benchmark set is made using the following dataset.

 Please abide by the original license for each benchmark.
 MedQA(MIT),MMLU(MIT),MedMCQA(MIT),PubMedQA (MIT), CMExam(Apach-2.0), JJISMQA(cc-by-nc-sa-4.00).